 With tales of rotten luck occurring all too often in racing, such as just missing out in the bob in a photo finish or a jockey being held up before flying home for third, this promo softens the blow.

 Watch out for max bet amounts on these promotions however, as often the bookies will cap the amount you will be able to outlay in order take advantage of the promo.
+You could have $200 on a runner, only to discover that your bookie will only refund the first $100.

 Also be sure to check how the refund is paid.
 Select bookies will refund your bet stake in cash, however others will credit your account with bets which will be subject to conditions such as turnover requirements and minimum odds.